 - Well-baby and well-childcare.
-The Medical Benefit Plan covers well-baby and well-child care, which consist of routine physical examinations, including vision and hearing screenings, developmental assessment, anticipatory guidance and laboratory tests ordered at the time of the visit, as recommended by the American Academy of Pediatrics.
-Immunizations and boosters as recommended by the State of Connecticut are also covered.
-HPV immunization is covered for males and females between the ages of nine and 26. - Adult physical examinations.
+The Medical Benefit Plan covers well-baby and well-childcare, which consist of routine physical examinations, including vision and hearing screenings, developmental assessment, anticipatory guidance, and laboratory tests ordered at the time of the visit, as recommended by the American Academy of Pediatrics.
+Immunizations and boosters as recommended by the State of Connecticut and the Centers for Disease Control and Prevention are also covered.
+HPV immunization is covered for males and females. - Adult physical examinations.
 Periodic adult physical examinations are covered.
 The Medical Benefit Plan will cover one physical exam per CALENDAR YEAR for every covered person age 19 or older.
 The Medical Benefit Plan will cover an annual prostate screening for males age 50 and older, symptomatic males at any age, and males whose biological father or brother has been diagnosed with prostate cancer at any age. - Well-woman routine gynecological examinations.
-Including a routine gynecological examination, breast examination and Pap smear. - Covered persons in a POE-G Plan or State BlueCare Prime Plus POS Plan may receive their well-woman examinations and any necessary follow-up care, services for acute care and care related to pregnancy from their selected primary provider of OB/GYN care without a referral. - Mammograms.
-Including mammograms provided by Breast Tomosynthesis. - Comprehensive Ultrasound screening of an entire breast or breasts if: - A mammogram demonstrates heterogeneous or dense breast tissue based on the Breast Imaging Reporting and Data System established by the American College of Radiology; or - A woman is believed to be at increased risk for breast cancer due to family history or prior personal history of breast cancer, or - positive genetic testing, or - Other indications as is recommended by a woman's treating physician or advanced practice registered nurse, for - a woman who is forty years of age or older, who has a - Family history or prior personal history of breast cancer, or - Prior personal history of breast disease diagnosed through biopsy as benign.

-- Magnetic resonance imaging of an entire breast or breasts in accordance with guidelines established by the American Cancer Society. - Family planning.
-Including counseling on the use of contraceptives and related topics, the insertion (or removal) of a birth control implant, the measuring or fitting of a contraceptive device, including a diaphragm cervical cap or intrauterine device. - Covered persons in a POE-G Plan State BlueCare Prime Plus POS Plan may receive these services from his/her selected primary provider of OB/GYN care without a referral. - Breast Pumps: Preventive care benefits include the cost of renting or purchasing one breast pump per pregnancy in conjunction with childbirth.
-Benefits are only available if breast pumps are obtained from a DME provider, hospital or physician. - Immunizations.
+Including a routine gynecological examination, breast examination and Pap smear. - Mammograms.
+Including mammograms provided by Breast Tomosynthesis. - Comprehensive Ultrasound screening of an entire breast or breasts if: - " A mammogram demonstrates heterogeneous or dense breast tissue based on the Breast Imaging Reporting and Data System established by the American College of Radiology; or - " A woman is believed to be at increased risk for breast cancer due to family history or prior personal history of breast cancer, or - " Positive genetic testing, or - " Other indications as recommended by a woman's treating physician or advanced practice registered nurse, for a woman who is forty years of age or older, who has a family history or prior personal history of breast cancer, or - " Prior personal history of breast disease diagnosed through biopsy as benign. - Magnetic resonance imaging of an entire breast or breasts in accordance with guidelines established by the American Cancer Society. - Family planning.
+Including counseling on the use of contraceptives and related topics, the insertion (or removal) of a birth control implant, the measuring or fitting of a contraceptive device, including a diaphragm, cervical cap, or intrauterine device. - Breast pumps.
+Preventive care benefits include the cost of renting or purchasing one breast pump per pregnancy in conjunction with childbirth.
+Benefits are only available if breast pumps are obtained from a DURABLE MEDICAL EQUIPMENT provider, hospital, physician, or other provider licensed to provide such equipment. - Immunizations.
 Adult or childhood immunizations as recommended by the U.S. Department of Health and Human Services or as required for foreign travel are covered.
 Meningitis vaccinations are covered as part of a covered person's routine annual or age-appropriate physical. - Colorectal cancer screenings.
 The Medical Benefit Plan will cover an annual fecal occult blood test, fecal immunochemical test, fecal DNA test, colonoscopy, flexible sigmoidoscopy or radiologic imaging.
-Coverage will be in accordance with the recommendations established by the American College of Gastroenterology, after consultation with the American Cancer Society as to the type and frequency with which such test should be performed (e.g., age intervals, family history, etc.). - Diabetes management (equipment, supplies and education).
+Coverage will be in accordance with the recommendations established by the American College of Gastroenterology, after consultation with the American Cancer Society as to the type and frequency with which such test should be performed (e.g., age intervals, family history, etc.).

+- Diabetes management (equipment, supplies and education).
 These services are covered as follows: - Supplies.
 Equipment and related supplies for insulin dependent and non-insulin dependent diabetic covered persons are covered when medically necessary, as determined by a physician.
 Covered equipment and supplies include, but are not limited to, the following list: